After the baby is delivered, excessive bleeding from the uterus is a major concern.

 When the vagina or cervix is torn during delivery

-When a woman has a bleeding disorder that interferes with clotting Overview of Blood Clotting Disorders Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
-These dysfunctions may result in Too little clotting, leading to abnormal... read more
+When a woman has a bleeding disorder that interferes with clotting Overview of Blood Clotting Disorders Blood clots help stop bleeding.
+Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
+These dysfunctions may result in Too little... read more

 When intra-amniotic infection leads to infection of the uterus Infections of the Uterus After Delivery Infections that develop after delivery of a baby ( postpartum infections) usually begin in the uterus.
 Bacteria can infect the uterus and surrounding areas soon after delivery.
 Such infections... read more (called endometritis)